 In a patio garden, parsley enhances a window or window seal garden with high-reaching blooms in long periods of sunlight.
 The plants are still edible prior to going to seed.

 Harvesting parsley for vase cut-flower displays.
 Clear glass vases for mantels can displays wildflower arrangements.

-Parsley grows year round in suitable warm temperatures with good light, indoors or outdoors.
+Parsley can grow year round in suitable warm temperatures with good light, in both indoor and outdoor settings.